Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 * :bangbang:**What task is the software trying to solve?**

+The point sampling tool takes information from maps at specified points and adds the information to the point table.
+It can be used to sample several raster as well as vector maps (i.e. layers) within QGIS at the same time.

 * :bangbang:**How does the software solve a given (technical) task?**

 * :bangbang:**How does the scientific workflow implemented in the software work?**

+Especially in landscape and settlement archaeology site location parameters are of interest to the researcher.
+Elevation, slope, vegetation coverage and similar information are stored in maps, that can be digitized or - increasingly so - are generated born digital.
+Once the information is held in a digital way and the location of sites is held in a digital format as well, the point sampling tool can be used to transfer the relevant information from the maps to the site location.
+One author of this article used the tool for this task in her master's thesis.
+The output table can be further analysed according to the archaeological question.

 * :bangbang:**Is the claim to be able to answer a certain scientific question with the chosen workflow correct?**

+The tool itself doesn't answer the scientific question, but simplifies the process of gaining information significantly.

 * :bangbang:**Have the algorithms been implemented correctly?**

 * :bangbang:**Are there any projects/application examples relevant to archaeology in which the reviewed software has already been used?**

+ One author of this article used the tool for in her unpublished master's thesis.
+As the tool is probably rarely cited, we gather here some articles in which it could have been used: ....

 * :bangbang:**In what form is the software published?**